 We like to travel together as a family and by “family,” I mean our large extended family and anyone else who will go along on any of our cross country road trips!
-Our most recent adventure to Angel Fire, New Mexico was enjoyed by 17 of us!
+Our most recent adventure to Angel Fire ski resort in New Mexico was enjoyed by 17 of us!
 You read that right, our large group loaded up into a shuttle bus and made the trek across Texas to visit Angel Fire, New Mexico during the ski season.

 Where is Angel Fire, New Mexico Located?

-Did you know that New Mexico is called the land of enchantment?
+Did you know that New Mexico is called the Land of Enchantment?
 It’s called this because of New Mexico’s scenic beauty and its rich history.
-If you’ve ever visited any of the National Forests or mountains in New Mexico then you too would agree that’s a beautiful place to visit!
-Angel Fire, New Mexico is located in the southern Rockies, only a half hour drive from Taos.
-It’s a short 3-hour drive from Albuquerque and 2 hours north of Santa Fe.
-Angel Fire is only a days drive from Texas making it a popular New Mexico ski resort for my fellow Texans!
+If you’ve ever visited any of the national forests or mountains in New Mexico then you would surely agree that it’s a beautiful place to visit!
+Angel Fire, New Mexico is located in the southern Rockies, about a half hour drive from Taos.
+It’s a short three-hour drive from Albuquerque and two hours north of Santa Fe.
+Angel Fire is only a day’s drive from Texas making it a popular New Mexico ski resort for my fellow Texans!

 Staying at the Angel Fire Resort Lodge

-My husband and our three daughters stayed at the Angel Fire Resort Lodge.
+My husband, our three daughters and I stayed at the Angel Fire Resort Lodge.
 The lodge is located at the base of the mountain.
-If you’re taking a ski trip with small children you will quickly appreciate staying in close proximity to the ski lift, ski school, food, and activities.
+If you’re taking a ski trip with small children you will quickly appreciate staying in proximity to the ski lift, ski school, food, and activities.
 Walking in the snow with a bunch of kids and all their gear is a little overwhelming.

 Other Lodging Options

-The other 12 members of our group stayed at a nearby home they were able to rent for our long weekend getaway.
+The other 12 members of our group rented a nearby house for our long weekend getaway.
 The complimentary shuttle service picked them right up at the end of their driveway and transported them to the lift.
 This is another great option for larger families and groups traveling together.
 There are several vacation homes, condominiums, and an RV resort to choose from.